This post featuring my Whole30 Shakshuka Chicken recipe contains affiliate links.

 I promise you, this meal is loaded with all things good for you.
-Sugar-free marinara sauce, mushrooms, onion, zucchini and garlic.
-Every bite is a so exciting.
-If you like spice and flavor, I know you will enjoy this Whole30 compliant dinner.
+Sugar-free marinara sauce, mushrooms, onion, zucchini, and garlic.
+Every bite is so exciting.
+If you like spice and flavor, I know you will enjoy this Whole30-compliant dinner.
 Enjoy!

 - 8-10 chicken tender strips, grilled (par-cooked)

 - 1 large yellow onion, diced

 - 4 garlic cloves, minced

 - 1 tsp.
 Kosher salt

 - 1-2 Tbsp. harissa hot chili pepper paste – see notes

 - 24 ounces Whole30 compliant jarred spaghetti sauce 1 jar

 - Heat oil in a large pan over medium high heat.